adambird/entity_store/readme.markdown

 eg: a `TyreInflated` event is received by a `tyre_inflated` method.

+You can also subscribe to all events by implementing an `all_events` method on a subscriber.
+If both a matching receiver method and `all_events` are defined on a subscriber, both will be called.

 ## Entity Values

 The EntityValue module provides extensions to support complex objects as values on attributes.
 For example.